 Compared to peel tissue, it is hard to achieve substantial increase of anthocyanin content in flesh.
-However, Several groups reported flavonol increase in flesh by overexpressing some genes.
+However, several groups reported flavonol increase in flesh by overexpressing some genes.
 Colliver (2002) (Colliver et al. 2002) reported that concomitant expression of CHI, CHS, F3H and FLS in tomato flesh increases flavonol content.
 Overexpression of CHI, CHS, and F3H led to an increase of dihydrokaempferol, which is one major branch point between anthocyanins and flavonols.
 Overexpression of FLS ensured a major shift towards the flavonol pathway and an increase in kaempferol, a flavonol.
 Among the 4 genes, CHS plays key role for flavonol production in flesh.
 There was no report that Del/Ros could upregulate CHS or FLS (Butelli et al. 2008).
 Interestingly, the flesh of our DR overexpressing tomatoes was visibly purple without upregulation of CHS and FLS, even though it can act as a reportedly bottleneck.
 This suggests that while CHS is an important bottleneck early in the pathway, it may not be as important as upregulation of genes dedicated to anthocyanin production such as DFR, ANS, 3-GT, and 5-GT for increased anthocyanin content.
 That indicates there may already be sufficient substrate available for anthocyanin production after upregulation of PAL, CHI, and F3H.
 Our CHI gene produced a moderate increase in both flavonol and anthocyanin content in the flesh after stacking DR genes.
 Reportedly, the DR gene upregulates not only CHI, but also PAL, and F3H.
-These genes and our DR/CHI do not compete, instead, they work together.
 All these genes play a role in conversion of phenylalanine into flavonol precursors known as dihydroflavonols.
 Dihydroflavols occur at the branching point between anthocyanin and flavonols.